dope250/Chedis/README.md

 - [Node.js](http://nodejs.org/)
 - [Discord](https://discordapp.com/) account
+- Bot Permissions: 67648

 ## Installation Steps

-0. Register new bot with Discord Developer Portal
+1. Register new bot with Discord Developer Portal
-1. Clone repo
+2. Clone repo
-2. Run `npm install`
+3. Run `npm install`
-3. Add credentials in a `.env` file.
+4. Add credentials in a `.env` file.
 See `.env.example`
-3. Run `npm start` or `node src/index.js`
+5. Run `npm start` or `node src/index.js`
-4. Interact with Chedis via text message on Discord (!archive) and attach any image to upload.
+6. Interact with Chedis via text message on Discord (!archive) and attach any image to upload.

 ## License
 This software is published under the MIT license